rks-031/placement-iiit-IE/docs/tutorial-extras/Quanitphi.md

 1. 2 topics were given for Group Discussion:<br/>
    1] (Abstract topic)- India Vs China(will India ever overtake Chinese economy) <br/>
-   2] (Business Topic) -Is India ready to become a Digital Ecomony
+   2] (Business Topic) -Is India ready to become a Digital Ecomony?
 2. 15 mins were given for each topic with 2 minutes in the beginning to gather your thoughts
 3. Each participant is given a chance to speak in order of raised hands on gmeet/ on volunteer basis
 4. HR along with a Senior Business Analyst were present in this round